iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/boiler-service.md

 The service includes testing of controls, gas pressure, flue operation and ventilation.
 Components are cleaned where necessary, safety devices are checked, and any early signs of faults or inefficiency are noted and explained.

 #description
 Whether your boiler is wall-mounted, floor-standing or part of a back boiler unit, our engineers are experienced in working with all configurations and leading brands.
-You’ll receive a service record for your own use or to comply with landlord obligations.
+You'll receive a service record for your own use or to comply with landlord obligations.

 #description
 Booking is fast and flexible through the BaseLink platform.
 Simply submit your request online, receive an instant quote, and choose a time that works for your schedule.
 You can also combine your service with a Gas Safety Certificate (CP12) or other heating services.